bcgov/MyGovBC-notification-server/docs/_docs/api-subscription.md

     * parameter type: query
     * data type: object
 * outcome
-  * for admin requests, returns unabridged subscription data matching the filter
+  * for admin requests, returns unabridged array of subscription data matching the filter
-  * for user requests, in addition to filter, following constraints are imposed on the returned data set
+  * for user requests, in addition to filter, following constraints are imposed on the returned array
     * only non-deleted subscriptions
     * only subscriptions created by the user
     * the *confirmationRequest* field is removed.